 Whether Sumo deadlifting or conventional deadlifting is more beneficial is a question that many trainers get daily.
-Both types of deadlifts are classic muscle builders.
-To get down to the point, both sumo and conventional deadlifts have their place in the training cycle.
+Both types are classic muscle builders.
+To get down to the point, both sumo and conventional styles have their place in the training cycle.
 Deciding which one to do, or even you are considering on doing both will depend on a few factors.
-In this blog, we will not only discuss those factors, but we will also take a deeper look into the differences between the two deadlifts.
+In this blog, we will not only discuss those factors, but we will also take a deeper look into the differences between the two.
 Hopefully, this will help you decide which is the best choice for you.

 When deciding whether sumo or conventional deadlift is the best choice for you, there are a few factors to consider.
 Keep reading to see what those factors are.

 • The muscles you’re looking to train

 • Your flexibility and hip structure

 • Your injury record: In other words, if you have been injured take into account what type of injury and where it took place before making a decision.